 Atlanta, Georgia based drummer and studio musician Brian Hudson has been a first call drummer for both live and studio sessions for the past decade.
 He has performed hundreds of shows before tens of thousands of people covering a variety of genres including pop/rock, roots rock, jazz, contemporary jazz, singer/songwriter, blues, CCM, country, R&B, and funk.

-In 2000 Brian moved to Atlanta, Georgia and immediately started playing and touring with various acts such as The Dave Mathews Cover Band, Tonohoney and several blues artists.
-In 2004, Brian was invited to audition for former Capricorn Recording Artist Memory Dean who had gained national success with the release of 6 studio albums.
-For the past 12 years, Brian has performed and continues to perform with Memory Dean as a member of the band.
-In addition to Memory Dean, Brian has performed with a variety of other acts including soul/funk/blues band SOULHOUND, power pop singer Steve Baskin, jazz/fusion artist MADOCA, country artist Thomas Tillman, with various contemporary jazz artists and others.
+In 2000 Hudson moved to Atlanta, Georgia and immediately started playing and touring with various acts such as The Dave Mathews Cover Band, Tonohoney and several blues artists.
+In 2004, he was invited to audition for former Capricorn Recording Artist Memory Dean who had gained national success with the release of 6 studio albums.
+Since then, he has performed and continues to perform with Memory Dean as a member of the band.
+In addition to Memory Dean, Hudson has performed with a variety of other acts including soul/funk/blues band SOULHOUND, power pop singer Steve Baskin, jazz/fusion artist MADOCA, country artist Thomas Tillman, with various contemporary jazz artists and others.

-Brian’s debut jazz/fusion album, NEXT LEVEL, is scheduled to be released August 18, 2017 worldwide.
+Hudson’s debut jazz/fusion album, NEXT LEVEL, was released August 18, 2017 worldwide.
 The album contains 8 original songs composed by Hudson and jazz/fusion musician, composer and producer Randy Hoexter.
 The songs blend jazz, jazz/fusion, funk, and Latin with a contemporary jazz underpinning and feature Randy Hoexter (Randy Hoexter Group/Dave Weckl) on keyboards and piano, Adam Nitti (Dave Weckl Band/Kenny Loggins/Carrie Underwood) on bass, Sam Skelton (Quincy Jones/Brian Bromberg) on saxophones, Melvin Jones (The Jacksons/Quincy Jones) on trumpet, Joe Reda (Larry Carlton/Earl Klugh) on bass and Trey Wright (Trey Wright Trio/Squat) on guitars.
 Already, NEXT LEVEL, has gained attention from radio stations and listeners from all over the world including in the U.S., Canada, France, Italy, Germany, Japan, Netherlands, Portugal, Philippines, Spain, and the United Kingdom.
 The album hit several charts including the “Biggest Gainer” chart for Jazz Week and topped out at #10 on the RMR Jazz Chart.

-Brian currently leads his jazz/fusion band Next Level, is a member of roots rock band Memory Dean, soul/funk band Soulhound and performs with various other artists covering a diverse mix of music.
-In addition, he is an active studio musician and does remote sessions for artists around the world.
+Brian currently leads his jazz/fusion band Next Level, is a member of former Capricorn Record Artist Memory Dean, soul/funk band Soulhound and performs with various other artists covering a diverse mix of music.
+In addition, he is an active studio musician in Atlanta and also tracks drums remotely for artists around the world.
 Brian is on the Advisory Board for Georgia Music Partners and is a voting member of The Recording Academy.
 He plays and endorses Sakae Drums, Paiste Cymbals, Regal Tip Drumsticks and Headhunters Creations.